pixelwizard2/Project.App--Netify---Smart-IoT-Transformation-of-Everyday-Wireless-Devices/README.md

 - **Step 4 :** Automate steps 1-3 in the app, and manage power through Bluetooth location and permission requests or smart plugs.
 - **Step 5 :** Change the app interface and device power status with a button press.
 - **Step 6 :** Turn off the external power and switch to low-power mode (if the firmware supports it).
-- **Step 7 :** Challenges and Solutions:

 <br> <br> <br>

-## Problems and solutions (문제점 및 해결 방법)
+## Challenges and solutions (문제점 및 해결 방법)

-Technical Limitation: Currently, remote control of wireless devices without power (Bluetooth off) is not feasible without advanced design for constant low-power state maintenance, similar to TV remotes.
+- **Technical Limitation:** Currently, remote control of wireless devices without power (Bluetooth off) is not feasible without advanced design for constant low-power state maintenance, similar to TV remotes.
-Alternative Approaches: Indirect control using smart plugs, custom commands, FOTA for firmware updates, or equivalent methods (port forwarding, remote access settings).
+- **Alternative Approaches:** Indirect control using smart plugs, custom commands, FOTA for firmware updates, or equivalent methods (port forwarding, remote access settings).

 <br> <br> <br>